rhiot/gitbook/quickstarts/kura_camel_quickstart.md

     scp ~/.m2/repository/org/apache/camel/camel-kura/2.16.1/camel-kura-2.16.1.jar pi@${RBPI_IP}:/tmp
     scp ~/.m2/repository/io/rhiot/camel-kura/0.1.3-SNAPSHOT/camel-kura-0.1.3-SNAPSHOT.jar pi@${RBPI_IP}:/tmp

-Now log into your target device Kura shell using telnet:
+Now log into your target device using SSH.
+Then, from a remote SSH shell, log into Kura shell using telnet:

+    ssh pi@${RBPI_IP}
+    ...
-    telnet ${RBPI_IP} 5002
+    telnet localhost 5002

 And install the bundles you previously scp-ed into the telnet session :